Zudoku

 kraft cloud deploy -p 443:8080 -M 256 .

-In this case, the instance name is imaginary-mwb4y and the URL is https://divine-wind-1ycjvhqs.fra0.kraft.host.
-They are different for each run.
+In this case, the instance name is imaginary-mwb4y and the address is https://divine-wind-1ycjvhqs.fra.unikraft.app.
+They're different for each run.

 Use curl to query the Unikraft Cloud instance of Imaginary.
 You will get a health status of the service: